Subgraph Examples¶

 .SetStartNode(subgraphNode.NodeId)

-.Connect(subgraphNode.NodeId, mergeNode.NodeId);
+.Connect(subgraphNode.NodeId, echoNode.NodeId);

-// 3) Execute with data input
+// 3) Execute with initial prefixed state

 var args = new KernelArguments